Site Logo

 Yellow gold note with two stars icon

-The Music Workshop team is especially proud to collaborate with a diverse network of advisors who have musical expertise and personal connections with the cultures that our lessons represent.
+The Music Workshop team is proud to collaborate with a diverse group of advisors -musicians, educators, and culture bearers -who bring musical expertise and personal connections to the cultures and traditions represented in our lessons and materials.

 Green note with two stars icon

-Our work is made possible by many community, corporate, and individual partners, who support our mission with their donations, expertise, and creativity.
+Our work is made possible by a wide range of community, corporate, and individual partners who support our mission through generous donations, shared expertise, and creative collaboration – helping us expand access to music education and teacher well-being.

 Music Workshop’s mission is to create inspirational, music-empowered education accessible for all.
 This is why our free curriculum can be taught by any educator – regardless of their musical background, location, or financial means.
 It is an easy way to incorporate culturally responsive teaching through music into an existing curriculum.